CogStack/CogStack-NiFi/security/README.md

 # General info
-To use OpenDistro for ElasticSearch and Kibana one needs to generate SSL certificates and later set up users and roles for ElasticSearch cluster.
+To use OpenDistro for ElasticSearch and Kibana one needs to generate SSL certificates for these services and client applications using it.
+Moreover, one needs to set up users and roles used in ElasticSearch cluster.

+For the moment, in this example, we are using self-signed certificates.

-# Generation of certificates
+# Generation of self-signed certificates
 The scripts available are:
 - `create_root_ca_cert.sh` - creates root CA key and certificate,
 - `create_client_cert.sh` - creates the client key and certificate,
-- `create_keystore.sh` - creates the JKS keystore using previosuly generated certificates,
+- `create_keystore.sh` - creates the JKS keystore using previously generated (client) certificates,
 - `create_es_users.sh` - creates roles and users in ElasticSearch (`create_es_users_insecure.sh` does not need SSL certificates).

 ## Root CA